Our Approach

 - Valve hardening (calcification)

 Many of these conditions should be treated to prevent future heart damage.
+When these issues lead to a heart murmur, an echocardiogram helps pinpoint the cause and tailor heart murmur treatment.

 You can also increase the risk of having a baby with heart defects, including a murmur, if you are a pregnant woman who: